Apartments For Sale in Parramatta

 82/100

-Young professionals and families drive demand for modern, two-bedroom units.
+Young professionals and students drive demand for well-located 1- and 2-bedroom apartments.

 The Apartment Market in Parramatta — What the Numbers Really Tell You